borisstoqnov/netTransformer/iMap/conf/bat/Readme.txt

 !On Windows
 cd bin

-iMap.bat -s iMap/conf/imap.properties
+iMap.bat

 !
 On Linux/Unix
 cd bin
+chmod 775 *.sh
-iMap.sh -s iMap/conf/imap.properties
+iMap.sh

 How to reveal the Internet Map?